-At the beginning of each school year, health and emergency forms are sent home with students.
+At the beginning of each school year, health and emergency forms should be completed during the Annual Online Registration.
 This is your opportunity to update us on any significant changes in your child's health, to alert us to any potential health problems with your child, and to provide information that could be critical in an emergency situation.
 Please make sure that any emergency numbers you give us belong to people who are usually home and willing to take responsibility for your child.
 Please keep the Office updated on changes during the school year.